thalient-ai/zotero-scripts/README.md

 ### [zotero-duplicate-enhanced](https://github.com/thalient-ai/zotero-scripts/tree/main/zotero-duplicate-enhanced)

 This script helps in detecting and handling potential duplicate items based on a similarity threshold.
+This approach will identify duplicates that the built-in logic does not detect.

 **Features:**
 - Set a similarity threshold for detecting duplicates.